Metoprolol (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how metoprolol works.
-Tell your doctor if you are taking any of the following:
+Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have blood vessel, heart, or circulation problems (such as heart failure, rhythm problems, or slow heartbeat).
-Tell your doctor if you have kidney disease, liver disease, diabetes, lung disease (such as asthma), an overactive thyroid, or a history of allergies.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have blood vessel, heart, or circulation problems (including heart failure, rhythm problems, or a slow heartbeat).
+Tell your doctor if you have kidney disease, liver disease, diabetes, lung disease (including asthma), thyroid problems, pheochromocytoma (adrenal gland tumor), or a history of allergies.

-- This medicine may cause worse symptoms of heart failure while the dose is being adjusted.
+- This medicine may worsen the symptoms of heart failure while the dose is being adjusted.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.